atomisthq/docs/docs/developer/transform.md

 atomist start --local
 ```

-then, in a separate terminal, change directory to one of your repositories under your [Atomist project root][project-root] (usually $HOME/atomist).
+then, in a separate terminal, change directory to one of your repositories under your Atomist project root (usually $HOME/atomist).
 Then:

 ```
 atomist add apache license file